Korialstrasz2/portable_3d/README.txt

 ──────────────────────────────────────────────────────────────

 ■ OVERVIEW
-   This tool converts any 2-D video into a half-side-by-side (HSBS) stereoscopic 3-D video, suitable for VR/AR playback.
+   This tool converts any 2-D video (or still image) into a half-side-by-side (HSBS) stereoscopic 3‑D result, suitable for VR/AR playback.
 It uses:
      • Depth-Anything ViT-L-14 (state-of-the-art, metric depth, high detail)
      • CUDA-accelerated PyTorch for depth inference
      • OpenCV + FFmpeg (NVENC if available) for video I/O